podigee/device_detector/README.md

 ## Benchmarks

-We have measured the parsing speed of almost 200,000 non-unique user agent strings.
+We have measured the parsing speed of almost 200,000 non-unique user agent strings and compared the speed of DeviceDetector with the two most popular user agent parsers in the Ruby community, Browser and UserAgent.

+### Testing machine specs

+MacBook Pro 15", Late 2013
+2.6 GHz Intel Core i7
+16 GB 1600 MHz DDR3

 ### Gem versions